femiveys/browser-push-notifications/README.md

 ## Cookies
 When we use the API, this is a server side call, so we are not aware of the logged in user.
 To know the logged in user, we store his/her `meteor_user_id` in a cookie.
 There is another cookie that is set when the user logs in or out.
 On when his/her session is expired.
 This is maintained in the `meteor_token`.
 To prevent an attacker could read notifications of other users, knowing someones `subscriptionId` use the `meteor_user_id` cookie.
 Only a notification to a user, matching his/hers `meteor_user_id` with the `subscriptionId`, can be read.
 This means an attacker should know the `meteor_user_id` and the `subscriptionId` of the same user to read his/her notifications.
 This is not evident on an HTTPS connection.
+This is why the package depends on `force-ssl@1.0.4`.

 ## Service Worker considerations (only for experts)
 In theory it should be possible to package the Service Worker so it resides under `/packages/femiveys_browser-push-notifications/serviceWorker.js`.
 This would prevent the annoying step to copy `serviceWorker.js` to `/public`.